Hiking & Trekking Tours & Trips in France

 Corsica Grand Tour - Walking & Hiking

-Morris, traveled in August
+Moran, traveled in June

 Corsica's diverse terrain ranges from the 500m ascent to English Waterfalls in Vizzavona Forest to coastal paths along Calanches de Piana.
 The historic GR20 route passes through Tavignano Gorge with high-altitude trails near Corte.
 Daily hikes span 6-13km with expert guidance.